CRSpeight/100-days-of-code/log.md

 **Link(s) to work**: Not included as it has some private daily job information.

+### Day 8: October 7th, 2017

+**Today's Progress**: Did some various challenges online today to keep myself sharp, mostly the reddit learnprogramming ones.

+**Thoughts**: Think one of the reasons I'm being unmotivated currently is the relatively simple nature of the portfolio project, right now I seem to enjoy the javascript portions much more than the CSS/design ones.
+Thinking about jumping over to the API projects and then work on the portfolio intermittenlty.

 <!---
 ### Day 1: September 26, 2017